Zermatt is a scenic village in the Swiss Alps – the ultimate destination to admire the majestic Matterhorn.

 Why visit Klein Matterhorn

-Other experiences await you in Klein Matterhorn, too, not only the scenic views.
-You can go inside the mountain, try Glacier Paradise, or even watch a film in a Cinema Lounge.
+You can go inside the mountain to visit the Glacier Palace, or watch a film in the Cinema Lounge.

 Going to Klein Matterhorn